Dezen-freedom-block-by-block/smartdrive/README.md

 Other useful parameters:
 - --database-path: Path to the database.
-- --port: Default remote api port (Defaults 8001).
+- --port: Default remote api port (Defaults to 8001).
 - --testnet: Use testnet or not.